-Note that when White is chosen, you end up with so much orange within your PowerPoint interface.
+- Note that when White is choosen, you end up with so much orange within your PowerPoint interface.
 Choose another color option such as Light Gray and click the OK button.
 This will change the interface color into Light Gray (see the Ribbon area).

 Figure 6: Interface color changed to Light Gray

 - Also, the highlighted areas now are in a darker orange color, as you can see in Figure 6.
 Compare Figures 2 and 6 -- although still orange, this color variant is not that harsh on your eye.

 - Note that any changes you make to the interface color in PowerPoint 2013 also apply to any other Office 2013 applications installed on your computer such as Word and Excel.

 - Also, when the cursor is placed on the Comments option on the Status bar, that area gets highlighted in a brighter orange hue (highlighted in blue in Figure 7).

 Figure 7: Comments option shows an overlay highlight of bright orange